bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

 ### Setting

 For this benchmark, we use the full FHVHV dataset stored in Parquet files on S3.
 The total size of this dataset is 24.7 GiB.
-The Central Park Weather data ia stored in a single CSV file on S3 and its total size is 514 KiB.
+The Central Park Weather data is stored in a single CSV file on S3 and its total size is 514 KiB.

 We compared Bodo's performance on this workload to other systems including [Dask](https://www.dask.org/), [Modin on Ray](https://docs.ray.io/en/latest/ray-more-libs/modin/index.html), and [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) and observed a speedup of 20-240x.
 The implementations for all of these systems can be found in [`nyc_taxi`](./nyc_taxi/).
 Versions of the packages used are summarized below.